-Croatia: Negotiations over INA between the Government and MOL26.
-August 2020. / SEE Energy News
+Croatia: Negotiations over INA between the Government and MOL, SEE Energy News

 Government is ready to start negotiations with Hungarian oil and gas company MOL over the purchase of its stake in INA as it received a due diligence report on oil company INA done by consultancy company Lazard, said Croatian Minister of Economy Tomislav Coric.